 Do you measure Net Promoter Score?
 Are you planning to measure customer loyalty soon?

-Sending out a survey is a great start, but having effective tools and analytics in place to interpret results and understand next steps for improvement is also important.
+Sending out a survey is a great start, but having effective tools and processes in place to drive loyalty is equally important.

-Let’s assume you want to share Net Promoter Scores with key stakeholders for the year to date.
+Let’s assume you want to share Net Promoter Scores and build internal engagement around your NPS program.
 How could this look?

-In the report above, the overall score is represented in blue dots.
+In the report above, the key customer feedback is presented in a clear and concise manner.

-If you connect your NPS data to CRM data in Business Analyze, there are many additional ways to simplify workflows, assign tasks, track trends and analyze loyalty by segment.
-You can answer questions like: ‘Which customer type is most likely to recommend our product?’ or ‘What sales channel gets the highest score?’
+If you connect NPS data to CRM data, there is usually more options for easier workflow and automation.
+You can use CRM data to answer questions like: ‘Which customer type is most likely to recommend our product?’ or ‘What sales channel gets the highest score?’
 If you ask more questions, you can add these and dig deeper into what customers do or do not like.

 The first step is to connect your survey data to Business Analyze.
-This may be stored in a customer feedback tool like Questback, your own database, or Excel spreadsheets.
+Data may be gathered by email or forms through CRM systems like SuperOffice or other customer feedback tools.

 Our experienced consultants will be happy to discuss your requirements and show you examples.
 Contact us or send an email to firstname.lastname@example.org